PomPonn/C-http-server/README.md

 # C_server
-simple, single-threaded http server written in C
+simple, single-threaded windows http server written in C

 ## TODO:
 - fix: for some reason when client requests favicon.ico and server responds with 404 then client still keeps connection alive (sometimes closes).
 It probably should be closed.